- 10 min read

 Medicare Part C, commonly referred to as Medicare Advantage, is an alternative to Original Medicare (Parts A and B).
 Introduced in 2003, Medicare Advantage plans offer another option besides supplemental plans.
 When you enroll in a Medicare Part C plan, you transition out of the Original Medicare system and into a private network established by your insurance provider.

-Since this private network replaces Original Medicare coverage, Medicare Advantage plans are often called replacement plans.
 With a Medicare Part C plan, a private health insurance company becomes your primary coverage provider, consolidating all services into a single card instead of multiple ones.

 Why Do I Need Medicare Part C?

 Medicare Part A and Part B cover preventive care, medically necessary services, and skilled nursing facility stays.
 They also include hospital insurance for inpatient care.
-While Original Medicare covers many medically necessary services, beneficiaries may still have out-of-pocket costs depending on the services received.
+While Original Medicare covers many medically necessary services, Advantage plans provide additional benefits not covered by Original Medicare.
+Benefits vary by plan and location.

 What Does Medicare Part C Cover?